Trucking, Father/Son Time

 FRANKS TRUCK-STOP

 The next day we were up early and returned to the dusty little truck stop, by this time I had it all figured out how to manage a shower.
 I wouldn’t touch anything.
-I propped the door open to vent the stench, flushed the johns, did some minor clean-up, and ran the hot water to run the critters out.
-“Wet, soap, rinse, and remove thyself” were my instructions – I made it through, and so did my son – like the 20 oz plastic tea bottle, there are times that we must adapt and on this day we adapted together.
+I propped the door open to vent the stench, flushed the johns, did some minor clean-up and ran the hot water to run the critters out.
+“Wet, soap, rinse, and remove thyself” were my instructions – I made it through, as did Gray.
+Much like the 20 oz plastic tea bottle; there are times that we must adapt and on this day, we adapted.

-We spent the rest of the day working crossword puzzles, cleaning the cab of the truck, talking, and sitting with our doors open while observing the world outside – this was quality father/son time.
+We spent the rest of the day working crossword puzzles, cleaning the cab of the truck, talking, and sitting with our doors open while observing the world outside – quality father/son time.

 Our load was beer from Anheiser-Busch to Miami, once loaded we proceeded over to and then down interstate-95 south into the Carolina night.
 I drove for hours, my four a.m. stop at the Brunswick Georgia truck-stop was to be a 20-minute nap but four hours later I awoke.
-We entered the truck-stop to find a wonderfully clean shower and a down home country breakfast, once again I felt clean, refreshed, and rejuvenated for another day.
+We entered the truck-stop to find a wonderfully clean shower and a down home country breakfast, once again I felt clean, refreshed, and rejuvenated.

 VISITING DAD

 Having a Monday delivery and being in no hurry for Miami we headed towards Sanford to visit my father.
-Dad had retired years earlier from trucking, and with great pleasure I pulled unannounced onto his large yard; and with two graceful motions – backed that shinny 48 foot trailer in-line with his long-idle fleet.
+Dad had retired years earlier and with great pleasure I pulled unannounced onto his field of a yard; and with two graceful motions – backed that shiny 48 foot trailer in-line with his long-idle fleet.
 The smooth evolution never broke a rut in his manicured lot, and as he walked from the shade of a nearby tree, I yelled “guess who taught me that?”
 It was a nice grin, and the first time I had seen his new teeth.

-Father, son, and grandson spent the day walking this ‘bone-yard’ together; Dad took pride in showing us his long-idled fleet of Macks, Autocars, ‘Emeryville’s,” and ‘Cracker-boxes,’ – a rusted ‘bone-yard’ of once proud trucks, tractors, and related parts – his own ‘field of dreams.
+Father, son, and grandson spent the day walking this ‘bone-yard’ together; WT Haynie took pride in showing us his long-idled fleet of Macks, Autocars, ‘Emeryville’s,” and ‘Cracker-boxes,’ – a rusted ‘bone-yard’ of once proud trucks, tractors, and related parts – his own little “field of dreams.”

 As we wandered through he would share elaborate plans for each of the trucks – for each piece held special value or history to him.
-Dad never hesitated to stop, unzip his britches, and tuck his tobacco scarred shirt back into his pants – and then it was time to roll another Prince Albert cigarette.
+Dad never hesitated to stop, unzip his britches, and tuck his tobacco scarred shirt back into his pants – and then roll another Prince Albert cigarette.

-For being such a young man, my son must have understood the importance of this rare visit with his grandfather because he showed a great deal of patience and seemed to enjoy the time, as did I.
+For being such a young man, Gray must have understood the importance of this rare visit with his grandfather because he showed a great deal of patience and seemed to enjoy the time, as did I.

 T.G. and W.T.
 Haynie

 The highways now were the ones that I had traveled as a boy with my father; so I intentionally avoided the convenience of the interstate and pursued the ‘old routes.
 Through the small towns and familiar highways, the lonesome stretches of road where my father once came to my rescue many years prior.
-The truck I was driving at the time was overloaded and had two flat tires, almost turning over – Dad came alone in the middle of the night to get the rig going – he always succeeded.
-It was night time now, as and as I passed the area of highway I retold the story to my son.
+The truck I was driving at that time was an overloaded bulk-hauler with two flat tires – almost turning over.
+Dad came alone in the middle of the night to get the rig going – he always succeeded.
+It was night time now, and as I passed that same area of highway I retold the story to my son.

 To shorten this long story we unloaded the truck in Miami and made another trip or two for Dewey, the truck and trailer were returned undamaged and we felt privileged to have had this rare father/son opportunity.